 A player landing on a brightly colored space faces a Human Nature Challenge, usually involving an exchange of Peeps with one or more other Tribes.

-Each such challenge draws on players’ notions of generosity, selfishness, gratitude, guile, etc. — any of which may change as the game progresses and history with other Tribes accrues.
+Each such challenge draws on players’ notions of generosity, selfishness, gratitude, guile, etc. — any of which may change as the game progresses and experience with other Tribes accrues.

 If a Tribe lands on a space occupied by another Tribe, each of them must decide whether to “aid” or “raid” the other.

-When players reach the STOP sign near the end of the path, they predict the number they’ll spin on their last turn.
+When players reach the STOP sign near the end of the path, this becomes their last turn.
+They are offered one more spin and are asked to predict the number they’ll spin.

 Those who predict correctly enter The Rapture, where winning is irrelevant.
 Those who predict incorrectly bask in the Here Now and collect a modest pension until all Tribes have finished.